openstack/neutron/doc/source/devref/rpc_callbacks.rst

 * event_type: will be one of CREATED, UPDATED, or DELETED, see neutron.api.rpc.callbacks.events for details.

-With the underlaying oslo_messaging support for dynamic topics on the receiver we cannot implement a per "resource type + resource id" topic, rabbitmq seems to handle 10000's of topics without suffering, but creating 100's of oslo_messaging receivers on different topics seems to crash.
+With the underlying oslo_messaging support for dynamic topics on the receiver we cannot implement a per "resource type + resource id" topic, rabbitmq seems to handle 10000's of topics without suffering, but creating 100's of oslo_messaging receivers on different topics seems to crash.